Supplemental Nursing System

 A Supplemental Nursing System (SNS) can be used while baby is latched onto and suckling at the breast.
 While a baby gets milk from the breast, they also receive breast milk/formula from the SNS container through a small tube inserted into their mouth.
 When a baby isn’t getting enough milk from breastfeeding alone, a SNS allows them to stimulate breast milk production by latching onto the breast.

 It’s recommended to wait 3-4 weeks after birth, or until breastfeeding is well established, before introducing a bottle.
-Nursing directly from the breast uses different mouth and jaw muscles than drinking from a bottle.
+When nursing directly from the breast, baby uses their mouth and jaw muscles differently than when drinking from a bottle.
 With a bottle, milk tends to drip into babies’ mouths without much effort.
 Babies can quickly develop a preference for the bottle and experience a harder transition back to breastfeeding because the bottle is easier!

-Work with a lactation consultant and your healthcare provider regarding the use of an SNS.
+Work with a lactation consultant and your healthcare provider regarding the use of a SNS.

 For more information on other alternative feeding methods, click here.